Research

 Research is also emphasized in our training programs and there are numerous opportunities for trainees to work with established scientists.
 Scholarship is required for all housestaff and all are expected to publish at least one abstract, although many publish manuscripts during training.
 Research in residency opens doors to fellowship training and provides a rich background for those selecting primary care.
 We also strongly support research in undergraduate medical education.

-Ade Olomu, MD, MS, FACP
+Ade Olomu, MD, MS, FMCP, FACP

 Vice Chair for Clinical Research